stdlib_sorting_sort_index.fypp Source File

 ! by a stack of `RUNS` identified by regions of uniformly decreasing or

-! non-decreasing sequences that may be expanded to a minimum run size, with
+! non-decreasing sequences that may be expanded to a minimum run size and

 !